Cyber Security Course Syllabus

 Certified Information Systems Security Professional (CISSP) Certification

-Regarded as the gold standard in information security, this certification trains you to become an information assurance professional who oversees all aspects of IT security, including architecture, design, management, and controls.
+Regarded as the gold standard in information security, this certification prepares you to oversee all aspects of IT security, including architecture, design, management, and controls.
 Most IT security roles require or prefer candidates with a CISSP certification.

 Certified Information Systems Auditor (CISA) Certification